 objective

 The objective to be maximized.
-The options "diversity" (default; previously called "distance", which is still supported), "variance", "kplus" and "dispersion" are natively supported.
+The options "diversity" (default; previously called "distance", which is still supported), "average-diversity", "variance", "kplus" and "dispersion" are natively supported.
 May also be a user-defined function.
 See Details.

 method